kalondepeace/Celo-Faucet/README.md

 </head>
 ```
-Import external stylesheets, one of which is bootstrap, a popular front-end library that allows you to create resaponsive websites with ease.(Learn more on bootstrap)[]
+Import external stylesheets, one of which is bootstrap, a popular front-end library that allows you to create resaponsive websites with ease.[Learn more on bootstrap](https://getbootstrap.com/)

 And then, add a title.